Helena Area Summer Jobs Program

 Participating employers agree to provide a paid position in a safe, productive work environment.

 Students will average at least 25 hours/week for a minimum of 150 hours.
 Some students will work full-time and some will work part-time, depending on employer's need.

-Students will attend a paid foundational work skills training workshop before the summer.
+Students will attend a paid work skills training before the summer.

-Students will meet with a mentor at least 5 times during the summer.
+Students will meet with an adult mentor at least 5 times during the summer.